Classes | Public Types | Public Member Functions | Protected Member Functions | Protected Attributes | Friends | Related Functions

 Default constructor.
 It doesn't do anything, derived classes will have to initialize the data.

-PETScWrappers::VectorBase::VectorBase ( const VectorBase v )
+PETScWrappers::VectorBase::VectorBase ( const VectorBase v)

 Copy constructor.
 Sets the dimension to that of the given vector, and copies all elements.

-PETScWrappers::VectorBase::VectorBase ( const Vec & v ) [explicit]
+PETScWrappers::VectorBase::VectorBase ( const Vec & v)

-virtual PETScWrappers::VectorBase::~VectorBase ( ) [virtual]
+PETScWrappers::VectorBase::~VectorBase ( )

 Member Function Documentation

-void PETScWrappers::VectorBase::compress ( )
+void PETScWrappers::VectorBase::clear ( )

 Compress the underlying representation of the PETSc object, i.e. flush the buffers of the vector object if it has any.
 This function is necessary after writing into a vector element-by-element and before anything else can be done on it.

-See Compressing distributed objects for more information. more information.
+See Compressing distributed objects for more information.

 Set all components of the vector to the given number s.
 Simply pass this down to the individual block objects, but we still need to declare this function to make the example given in the discussion about making the constructor explicit work.